-The summer after my junior year at the American University in Cairo (AUC) I took a psychology class, Psych 400: Drugs and Human Behaviour.
-Other than the subject which was highly captivating for 20-year-old me, the class conveniently started at 3 pm twice a week and a couple of close friends who majored in psychology attended with me.
+The summer after my junior year at the American University in Cairo (AUC) I took a psychology course, Psych 400: Drugs and Human Behaviour.
+Other than the subject which was highly captivating for 20-year-old me, the class conveniently started at 3 pm twice a week while a couple of close friends who majored in psychology attended along.
 The teacher was in her late 20s and was not from the AUC staff, but she initially taught at Cairo University and was there only for the summer course.

 On the first day of class, she asked us to give her an example of an amphetamine.
 I was the first to say ‘speed’, to which she disagreed, saying that speed is a psychedelic.
 I smiled and confidently told her “No, speed is an amphetamine”.
 She disagreed again and repeated that it’s a psychedelic, before I did the same and we left it at that.